-In front of the Basilica, one of the most venerable and historic churches in America, the tourist will notice a large open space that was apparently once a market or public square, but is now planted in grass, the public pathways leading through it making the form of a Roman cross.
-It served in its time the purpose of both.
-Among the buildings on its southern side, there is still one used as a restaurant, which was the first public inn or hotel open in Quebec, as far back as 1647.
-It was kept by one Jacques Boisdon, under the sign of the Baril d'Or or Golden Barrel, with a legend which was a play upon my ancient host's name "j'en bois done" (Therefore I drink) Jacques Boisdon had the right by deed, signed by Mr. d'Ailleboust, Father Lallemand, and the Sieurs Chavigny, Godfroi and Giffard, to serve his guests, provided it was not during mass, the sermon, cathechism, or vespers.
-To the north of the square is the store of Messrs.
-Fisher- & Sons, where in 1810, resided General Brock, the hero of Queenstown Heights.
-The old original buildings were demolished in 1901 to make way for a modern structure.
+In front of the Basilica, one of the most venerable and historic churches in America, the tourist will notice a large open space that was apparently once a market or public square.
+It served in its time the purposes of both.
+Among the buildings on its southern side, there is still one used as a restaurant, which was the first public inn or hotel opened in Quebec, as far back as 1647.
+It was kept by one Jacques Boisdon, under the sign of the Baril d'Or or Golden Barrel, with a legend which was a play upon mine ancient host's name "j'en bois donc" (Therefore I drink) Jacques Boisdon had the right by deed, signed by Mr. d'Aille-